 Jeremy may be dumb for a corvid, but he most definitely has their universal attraction to sparklies.

-When I was a kid, I always thought the weird images in the "our world began changing" sequence were supposed to be pain-induced hallucinations the rats were experiencing—just abstract nightmare images with no rhyme or reason.
-It was only after not having seen the movie for several years—and learning more about biology in the meantime—that I realized the twisty ladder-like structures were supposed to be DNA strands being disrupted, mutated...and as they changed, so did the way the rats viewed their world.
+To a child, the weird images in the "our world began changing" sequence might look like they're supposed to be pain-induced hallucinations the rats were experiencing—just abstract nightmare images with no rhyme or reason.
+But those who understand more biology may notice that the twisty ladder-like structures are supposed to be DNA strands being disrupted, mutated...and as they changed, so did the way the rats viewed their world.

 Remember how terrifying the scene is when Mrs. Brisby tries to drug Dragon?
 Now imagine it from her perspective: the two she knows have done it have enhanced intelligence over her, but Mr. Ages broke a leg trying it, and Jonathan, her beloved husband, died in the attempt.
 She's just a mouse... oh, and one whose failure would mean a horrible death for her son, while orphaning her remaining children.